 Table V presents this comparison in the form of coverage ratios, describing the percentage of times when inflation outcomes fall inside an individual forecaster's 95 (or 66) percent confidence band.
 It contrasts the coverage ratios implied by our benchmark estimates in Table IV with those that are estimated from the SPF data (see also Table III).
 On balance, the implied degree of absolute overconfidence captures well that in the SPF data.
 Forecasters' 95 percent confidence band has a coverage ratio of only 74 percent, consistent with a sizable amount of absolute overconfidence.
 This matches closely the SPF estimate of an 82 percent coverage ratio.
-In fact, Giordani and Söderlind (2003) find very similar degrees of absolute overconfidence bands from reported forecast densities.
-We view the estimates in Table V as a key result that corroborates our main assumption of absolute overconfidence.
+In fact, Giordani and Söderlind (2003) find very similar degrees of absolute overconfidence to those implied by our model estimates, using a somewhat more advanced estimation method to deduce individual confidence bands from reported forecast densities.
+We view the estimates in Table V as a key result that corroborates our first main assumption of absolute overconfidence.

 Relative Overconfidence and the Data: Density forecasts, such as those in the SPF, can be used to assess the extent of absolute overconfidence, or the perceived precision of forecasters' information relative to the truth.
 In contrast, to assess the extent of relative overconfidence, we require information about forecasters' perception of other forecasters' accuracy.
 This is typically not available, including in the survey data that we have considered so far.
-An exception, however, is the survey of financial executives and forecasters in Germany, carried out by the Centre for European Economic Research (ZEW).
+In fact, as far as we know, the only exception is the survey of financial executives and forecasters in Germany, carried out by the Centre for European Economic Research (ZEW).
 It asks its respondents (every month) not only for their own perceptions of (an index) of aggregate activity six months from now, but also for their forecast of the average (or consensus) estimate.
-Such information can, in turn, be used to construct a test for our assumption of relative overconfidence.
+Such information can, in turn, be used to construct a test for our second main assumption of relative overconfidence.